Anjul29/HR-Data-analysis-BI-project-2/README.md

-🔍 Project Explanation: HR Data Analysis using Power BI
+🔍 roject Explanation: HR Data Analysis using Power BI

 This project focuses on analyzing Human Resources (HR) data to help organizations understand their workforce better and take data-driven HR decisions.